 in 2009 while reflecting on his early years playing with legos, dimitri found himself becoming increasingly frustrated by the current lacking state of high quality education within urban areas.

-so i thought, “what can i do to introduce tactile mediums into the hands and minds of students that typically would not be able to due to income and access to higher quality education?”
+“what can i do to introduce tactile mediums into the hands and minds of students that typically would not be able to due to income and access to higher quality education?” he asked himself.

-in short, i designed and built awsm (pronounced awesome) an 800lb robot as the initial installment of the k-8 robotic curriculum that integrates into everyday content areas within common core standards.
+dimitri designed and built awsm as the initial installment of the k-8 robotic curriculum that integrates into everyday content areas within common core standards.

-awsm stands at a soaring 8 “8” when fully extended.
-It contains 15 degrees of freedom, 19 servos, rolls and lights up, speaks and it semi-autonomous.
+awsm stands at a soaring 8 “8” when fully extended. it contains 15 degrees of freedom, 19 servos, rolls and lights up, speaks and is semi-autonomous.

-in designing awsm, I used recycled parts from a 2006 yamaha r6, a school bus and a snow mobile!
+in designing awsm, recycled parts from a 2006 yamaha r6, a school bus and a snow mobile were used!

-i donated awsm to georgia tech in may of ’16 – he can be seen roaming the college.
+dimitri donated awsm to georgia tech in may of ’16 – the robot can be seen roaming the college.